-Tim decides to buy few stocks with the excess savings he has.
-His friend Brown is a long time investor.
-Brown asks Tim to find out the spread of the company M before he invests into it.
-Brown says that understanding bid-ask spread will help Tim in future investments.
+Tim decides to buy a few stocks with the excess savings he has.
+His friend Brown is a long-time investor.
+Brown asks Tim to find out the spread of the company M before he invests in it.
+Brown says that understanding the bid-ask spread will help Tim in future investments.
 Brown has provided the following details –

-- The ask price (also an assumed one) of a stock of Company M – $102.
+- The asking price (also an assumed one) of a stock of Company M – $102;

 Since Tim is a new investor, he doesn’t understand what the spread is.
 So he finds out the formula and applies it.
 And in one go, he is able to find out the spread of the stock of Company M. Here’s his calculation –

 - Spread = Ask price of a stock – Bid price of the same stock

 - As per Tim, the spread of a stock of Company M is $2.

 If you want to make your mark as an investor, you need to know the basics of stock trading.
 Spread is a concept that every investor needs to understand.

 When a stock is sold, it has two parties – buyers and sellers.
 The buyers tell the sellers that they are ready to pay the price for the stock.
 We call it a ‘bid price.’
 The sellers also tell the buyers that they can sell the stock at a price.
 The price sellers ask is always a little higher than the price buyers are ready to pay.
 The price sellers ask for a stock is called an ‘ask price.’